samKenpachi011/bwhistory-app-api/README.md

 - Add a culture app for creating, updating and viewing different cultures
 - Add a tag feature for tagging cultures
 - Add a image api for culture and create a custom action to upload the image
+- Add a event app for creating, updating and viewing events

 ## Contributions
 - After cloning the repo change to the dev branch and create pull requests from there.